-At the end of 2014, 2015 and 2016, the long-term loans from financial institutes were Baht 3.88 million, 0.12 million and 0.00 million, respectively showing a decrease due to completed repayment of long-term loan to a financial institute as specified in the above current portion of long-term.
+At the end of 2015, 2016 and 2017, the long-term loans from financial institutes were Baht 0.00 million, 0.00 million and 0.12 million, respectively showing a decrease due to completed repayment of long-term loan to a financial institute as specified in the above current portion of long-term.

-Long-Term Loan from Third Party
+Long-Term Loans from Third Party

-As ended December 31, 2016, the long-term loan from third party was Baht 125.64 million whereas Baht 114.84 million in 2015 and all were borrowed from Yunnan Water (Hong Kong) Co., Ltd. established in Hong Kong for construction of water supply project in Chiang Mai with the interest rate of 6.75 % per year and 5-year annual repayment due of the principle starting from the first date of income gained from water supply.
-In addition, as per the loan agreement, Yunnan Water (Hong Kong) Co., Ltd. has its option right to convert this captioned loan to be the investment in Hydrotek Utility Co., Ltd., the water management service company after completion of the project.
+As ended December 31, 2017 and 2016, the long-term loan due to third party of both years was Baht 125.64 million whereas Baht 114.84 million in 2015 and all were borrowed from Yunnan Water (Hong Kong) Company Limited.established in Hong Kong for construction of water supply project in Chiang Mai Province with the interest rate of 6.75 % per year and 5-year annual repayment due of the principle starting from the first date of income gained from water supply.
+In addition, as per the borrowing agreement, Yunnan Water (Hong Kong) Company Limited.has its option right to convert this captioned liabilities to be the investment in Hydrotek Utility Company Limited., the water management service company, after completion of the project.